-If you have questions pertaining to the content of this course, please contact me via email or come to my office.
-I am glad to talk to you any time, but it is better to stop by during my office hours or send me an email in advance.
+If you have questions pertaining to the content of this course, please contact me via email or office time.
 Generally, emails will be answered within 24 hrs.
 If I can not answer emails on time, I will let you know in advance.